renuka-rajpuria/jobot/README.md

     {
       "message": {
         "role": "assistant",
-        "content": "I am Jobot, an AI assistant created by Jovian.
+        "content": "I am K-Bot, an AI assistant created by Karunya.
 My purpose is to help users test their understanding of a topic by asking them multiple choice questions."
       },
       "finish_reason": "stop",
       "index": 0